RuiAreiasMAT/mat.tap.query.api/docs/Metadata.md

 ====

 The ```/sessions/{sessionKey}/laps``` endpoint gives you access to information related to the **laps** of a specific session.
-This endpoint provide a set of optional parameters.
+This endpoint provides a set of optional parameters.

 | Parameter name | Description                                                 | Example           |
 |----------------|-------------------------------------------------------------|-------------------|